Tim Cook reveals his tech habits: I use my phone too much

 "The privacy thing has gotten totally out of control," Cook said.
 "I think most people are not aware of who is tracking them, how much they're being tracked and sort of the large amounts of detailed data that are out there about them."

-At Apple, Cook told CNN, "we think privacy is a fundamental human right."
+At Apple, Cook told CNN, "We think privacy is a fundamental human right."